Skip to content

 • Line width: Change the width of the line (Polyline) or the width of the perimeter line (Polygon and Circle) inside the layer.

-• Select all: select all the entities inside of the layer.
+• Select all: Select all the entities inside of the layer.

-• Rename: to change the name of the layer.
+• Rename: To change the name of the layer.

-• Triangulate geometries: update outdated layer geometries if calibrated cameras are up-to-date
+• Triangulate geometries: Update outdated layer geometries if calibrated cameras are up-to-date

-• Compute all outdated volumes: in case the volume calculation becomes outdated, this tool calculates all the volumes at once.
+• Compute all outdated volumes: In case the volume calculation becomes outdated, this tool calculates all the volumes at once.

 • Delete: The selected layer and all the content within will be deleted.